-These extensive comparisons across artistic style, medium, and generation started to suggest Jean's resistance to his father's style.
-Where Pierre-Auguste’s paintings are often harmonious and tranquil, Jean delved more into the troubles of humanity with his films, particularly in his several depictions of failed, miserable artists instead of successful ones like his father.
+The extensive comparisons across artistic style, medium, and generation seem to suggest Jean's resistance to his father's style.
+Where Pierre-Auguste’s paintings are often harmonious and tranquil, Jean delved into the troubles of humanity with his films, particularly in his several depictions of failed, miserable artists instead of successful ones like his father.

-Yet when there are overlaps, they are starkly obvious.
-Especially in Jean’s film Picnic on the Grass, which was filmed in part at the Renoir property in the south of France, the lush greenery and sensuous depiction of a nude woman bathing herself in a small river channel his father’s trademark imagery.
-But, while Jean quietly echoed his father in this work, he still had not yet attempted a biopic or any other art form in direct tribute to him.
+Yet when there are overlaps, they are immediately obvious.
+In particular, Jean’s film Picnic on the Grass, which was filmed in part at the Renoir property in the south of France, the lush greenery and sensuous depiction of a nude woman bathing herself in a small river channel his father’s trademark imagery.
+But while Jean quietly echoed his father in this work, he still had not yet attempted a biopic or any other form of direct tribute to him.

-Even all of these details are just the surface–level of what Renoir: Father and Son / Painting and Cinema offers in terms of detailed information on the lives of two dominant Western artists.
-Complete with paintings, films, ceramics, letters, photographs, movie posters, and costumes, walking through the galleries is an immersive experience into the artistic culture of the time.
+Even all of these details only scratch the surface of what Renoir: Father and Son / Painting and Cinema offers in terms of insight into the lives of two dominant Western artists.
+Replete with paintings, films, ceramics, letters, photographs, movie posters, and costumes, walking through the galleries is an immersive experience into the artistic culture of the time.

-The first is from a discussion of the color and imagery in his father’s later work, with Jean explaining why Pierre-Auguste continued using natural pigments when the technology of his time had developed much more vibrant, chemically enhanced ones.
+The first is from a discussion of color and imagery in his father’s later work, with Jean explaining why Pierre-Auguste continued using natural pigments when many artists had moved on to more vibrant, chemically enhanced ones.

-He said that this habit went hand-in-hand with the harmoniously natural and untainted scenes that his father so adored to paint, saying that he believed “exterior events—what we’ve come to call material progress—do not contribute to what we’ve come to call happiness.”
-Jean expressed exactly why paintings from so long ago still have the power to move us; because while so many qualities of this fast-paced world are transient, the simple and indescribable idea of happiness remains permanent.
+He says that this habit went hand-in-hand with the harmoniously natural and untainted scenes that his father so adored to paint, saying that he believed “exterior events—what we’ve come to call material progress—do not contribute to what we’ve come to call happiness.”
+Jean expresses exactly why paintings from so long ago still have the power to move us: while so many qualities of this fast-paced world are transient, the simple and indescribable idea of happiness remains permanent.

-The second, which actually appears earlier in the exhibition than the first, presents Jean describing the methods and motivations of his filmmaking.
-He said he would begin work on a film without caring too much about the end result, always trying to make sure he enjoyed the art of directing above all else.
+The second, which actually appears earlier in the exhibition than the first, shows Jean describing the methods and motivations of his filmmaking.
+He describes how he would begin work on a film without caring too much about the end result, always trying to make sure he enjoyed the art of directing above all else.

-Then he looked at the camera straight-on, saying he was convinced that those who are oriented toward the final goal of a project must be unhappy, because so often we will arrive at that end and find that it was not nearly worth all of the work we gave it.
-Finally, in a reminder we all need in this life of constant interviews and internships and all-nighters and inexplicable desire for vague sense of well–rounded perfection, he shared a phrase that captures an uncommonly held perspective on the way we should define happiness and success for ourselves: “What matters is the making.”
+Then he looks at the camera straight-on and says he is convinced that those who are oriented toward the final goal of a project must be unhappy, because so often we will arrive at that end and find that it was not nearly worth all of the work we gave it.
+Finally, in a reminder we all need in this life of constant interviews, internships, all-nighters, and an inexplicable desire for a vague sense of well–rounded perfection, he shares a phrase that captures an uncommon perspective on the way we should define happiness and success for ourselves: “What matters is the making.”